 Recordings of Past MUD Garden Workshops

 Greenhouse: MUD’s greenhouse was built out of sustainably sourced wood from Bad Goat Forest Products and is used to extend our growing season.
-Small greenhouses like ours are a great tool for getting your plants started earlier and providing a little extra heat on cold nights.
-However, they also require close observation to make sure the space isn’t overheated during the day or developing any pest or disease problems.
+Small greenhouses like ours are a great tool for getting plants started earlier in the season and for providing a little extra heat on cold nights.
+However, they also require close observation to make sure the space isn’t overheating during the day or developing pest or disease problems.

 - Home Composting (MSU Extension)